Başak Atlan, IDSA

 As a connector and future thinker, Başak has been providing a diverse set of international clients with strategy & research planning, as well as design mentorship & innovation process design, to arrive at delight, beauty, personal meaning and cultural resonance for the circular economy.
 She often consults as an expert to educational institutes and startups, providing expertise on design thinking, design strategy and design education.

-Her early professional work spans from exhibit design, furniture, product and retail design.
-Her passion for sustainable design lead her to move to the Bay Area in 2000 where she worked as the design coordinator for the Berkeley Eco House project.
-She designed and initiated the first community garden workshop in her hometown in Turkey in 2003.
-During this time, she worked as a design researcher for Oakland’s first green building resource center under Mayor Jerry Brown.
+Her early professional work spans from winning the Architecture of Humanity Award with the Tree of Life Transitional housing project to exhibit design, furniture, product and retail design.
+Her passion for sustainable design led her to move to the Bay Area in 2000, where she worked as the design coordinator for the Berkeley Eco House project.
+She designed and initiated the first community garden workshop in her hometown in Turkey in 2003; and during this time, she worked as a design researcher for Oakland’s first green building resource center under Mayor Jerry Brown.

-Since 2010 Başak has been working as an independent consultant with a diverse client base, providing design strategy and research innovation services.
-In 2015 she founded the nonprofit Berkeley Turkish School, where as President, she leads the efforts in creating a curriculum centered around the values of design thinking, leadership and sustainability.
-In addition, she teaches design research at the Industrial Design Department at California College of Arts in San Francisco.
-She mentors senior students on their investigative research journey that leads to their final thesis presentation.
-For Başak, the most meaningful aspect of teaching is influencing the next generation of designers to create experiences that make a positive impact in the world.
+In addition, from 2015 until 2020, she taught design research and sustainable design at the Industrial Design Department at California College of Arts in San Francisco.
+Her last studio won two international design awards for sustainability and social impact.
+She continues to mentor young designers on their investigative research and design career journey.
+For Başak, the most meaningful aspect of mentoring is influencing the next generation of designers to create experiences that make a positive impact in the world.